Diabetes and Depression: My Real-Life Struggle

 During this appointment, I finally broke down and admitted what was going on, and I am so glad I did.
 The BDC gave me so much support and resources that I didn’t even know were out there.
 In January 2021, I was able to get an evaluation done for depression and anxiety and get onto an antidepressant coupled with counseling.
 My depression has become more manageable, and now I know how to reach out when struggling.

-Why You Shouldn’t Face Depression Alone
+You Don't Have to Face Depression Alone

 Some days are still hard, but I am working every day to manage my depression, diabetes and celiac.
 I know it’s not perfect, but I am getting there, and I know there are people and resources to support me.
 I know it’s hard to do, but if you are struggling with depression, you must make your best effort to reach out to someone.
 It’s too hard to go it alone.